thesensorpeople/leuze_rsl_ros2_drivers/README.md

 set(SIMULATION "yes")     #Set to "yes" for simulation mode (default value: "no")
 ```

-In RViz, the simulated laser scanner will appear as dynamic sinusoidial contour within the defined topic name:
+In RViz, the simulated laser scanner will appear as a dynamic sinusoidial contour within the defined topic name:
 ![RViz2_RSL400_simulation](leuze_description/doc/RViz2_RSL400_simulation.PNG?raw=true "RViz2_RSL400_simulation")

 ## Scanner Setup

 You can visit [this page](https://www.leuze.com/en/deutschland/produkte/produkte_fuer_die_arbeitssicherheit/optoelektronische_sicherheits_sensoren/sicherheits_laserscanner/rsl_4_5/selector.php?supplier_aid=53800144&grp_id=1411040450707&lang=eng#{%22tab%22:%223%22}) on the Leuze official website to download the *Sensor Studio* software tool and the *Quick Start Guide* document to help setup the communication settings of the scanner.
 Follow the instructions from the guide until you are successfully connected to the scanner.

 Now we need to setup the static IP address of the scanner as well as the receiving device.
 To do so, go to the *Settings* tab on the top and expand the *Communication* option to the left.

 ![Alt text](leuze_description/doc/SensorStudio_IP1.PNG?raw=true "IP Settings")